Quantcast

 My job title at the Golden Dragon was, “dishwasher.”
 It was my first real job.

-In hindsight, I should have put more thought into this career decision.
-Here’s why;
+In hindsight, I should have put more thought into this career decision, as you’ll see below.

 Chinese restaurants serve multi-course meals.
 Let’s translate that into what’s known in the world of restaurant dishwashing as, “pieces.”
-From a dishwasher’s standpoint, here’s all the things that come back into the kitchen area after a typical meal at a Chinese restaurant;
+Here are all the things that come back into the kitchen area after a typical meal at a Chinese restaurant;

 1. Teapot